 The rugged, rocky hills of the Isle of Harris could only be considered as out-of-this-world.
 It’s no wonder that Stanley Kubrick used it for his setting of Jupiter in the movie 2001: A Space Odyssey.
 There isn’t much more than open space and sheep, but that’s the point.
 It’s about as tranquil a place as you can find, as long as the weather is nice…

 The Hebridean Hopper Tour is available from May through the end of September.
 I can’t recommend the tour strongly enough, and a great value for your money.
 The Isle of Lewis and Harris is only one small portion of the tour.
-Read about my whole experience here, or just jump on the tour and experience it for yourself.
+Jump on the tour and experience it for yourself.
 There’s still time left, and seats available!